Aleksey-Dr/goit-react-hw-03-image-finder/comments.md

 6. Added "import api from '../services/pixabay-api';".
 7. Added "images: []," to the state of <App>.
 8. Added async componentDidMount() to the <App>.

+XIII.
+Added open modal window with a large image.